jolonf/bitcom-protocols/attribution-protocol.md

 > Attribution metadata for a transaction.

 Allows attribution metadata to be added to any transaction.
 Also includes fields to sponsor/tip the creator.
-A file may have multiple attribution protocols allowing multiple contributors to be sponsored.
+A transaction may have multiple attribution protocols allowing multiple contributors to be sponsored.

 # Format